GenUSA-Learners/jwd-nat-flex-06/WEB/03-bootstrap/Activities/03-mimic-webpage/README.md

 ## Mimic-webpage

-- Make sure to start by creating a new branch for this activity

 - Grab the "CSS" `<link>` from [bootstrap](https://getbootstrap.com/)
     - click "Get Started" to find what you need
     - copy the CSS link and paste it in the designated spot in the index.html